vmstio/docs/content/rules/bridges.md

 Since this is a native implementation and not a bridge, it is not covered by our general prohibition on these services.

 More information can be found [here](/rules/threads).

+## X-Twitter

+From our start in 2022 through late 2024, we blocked federation with X-Twitter applications [bird.makeup](https://sr.ht/~cloutier/bird.makeup/) and similar clones.

+After re-evaluating this policy, we now allow limited federation with these types of platforms so they can be directly added by a user but will not appear in general search results.
+Users will receive an alert that the domain is limited by our systems before viewing the profiles when they're identified.

+Unlike bridging solutions for Bluesky or Nostr, which are two-way, applications that bridge X-Twitter are exclusively a one-way operation.
+Your likes and replies with the person running the X-Twitter account are visible to other vmst.io users, but are not sent back and are never seen by the author.
+Boosts are shared to your followers, and visible to them only if they are on servers that do not block them.

+No vmst.io user data is ever shared with X-Twitter.